 see The Book of Jude.

-• Temptations come from Satan or from desires in our heart.
-We should spend time in God's word and let it judge our heart (Heb 4:12).
+- Temptations come from Satan or from desires in our heart.
+We should spend time in God's Word and let it judge our heart (Heb 4:12).

 We should be opened to the Holy Spirit.
-The Holy Spirit can convict us of something that needs to change in our life.
+The Holy Spirit can convict us of something that needs to change in our life. - We shouldn't do what our evil desires want us to do (John 3:20–21).

-We should bring our sin into the light and confess it to God as sin.
+We should bring our sin into the light and confess it to God as sin. - We should avoid places where we are weak to avoid falling into temptation.

 We are saved by grace through faith and not by work, but faith leads to works